phpmyadmin/phpmyadmin/docs/import_export.rst

 Import
 ++++++

-To import data, go to the "Import" tab in phpMyAdmin.
-To import data into a specific database or table, open the database or table before going to the "Import" tab.
+To import data, go to the :guilabel:`Import` tab in phpMyAdmin.
+To import data into a specific database or table, open the database or table before going to the :guilabel:`Import` tab.

 In addition to the standard Import and Export tab, you can also import an SQL file directly by dragging and dropping it from your local file manager to the